8 Ways to Label your Quilts – and why you should!

 I did this for my Queen Size Quilt as You Go Quilt because the label I printed on my (mono) printer didn’t come out dark enough.

-Quilt Label Method 7: Printable Fabric Label with Hand Embroidery
+Quilt Label Method 7: Printable Fabric Label With Hand Embroidery

-Another option is to use a printable fabric label design as a basis for a hand-embroidered label.
 The photo above under Method 2 was actually made this way.
-It was another quilt label I tried to print using the wrong type of printer so I went ahead and embroidered over the printed text with some embroidery floss.
+It was another quilt label I tried to print using the wrong type of printer, so I went ahead and embroidered over the printed text with some embroidery floss.

 I’m sure it made my embroidery much neater!